When Too Much Safety Isn’t Safe

 Acceptance means actively choosing to open up to and allow those difficult and unwanted inner experiences.
 You are letting them be there – giving permission – not resisting, fighting or fleeing from them.
 You are not thinking and feeding the belief that life should always be comfortable and easy and without any pain or fear or discomfort.
 You are not making difficult feelings any bigger or worse or scarier than they really are.

 The client faced her inner world in the safe space of coaching and gave voice to all this unpleasant and unwanted stuff inside her.
 She expressed it (breathed it out) and made some room inside.
 The issue then was no longer taking any of her energy to hide itself from her or keep it all in and engaging in all kinds of other avoidance behaviors.
-I only mentioned procrastination as the avoidance strategy but whenever anxiety, guilt, shame or other difficult feelings came up, one may try to control how they feel by various other coping strategies, like meditating, exercising, drinking, bingeing on any number of things.
-None of these are implicitly bad – obviously some are constructive and life-enhancing but when used to avoid the unwanted stuff, the unwanted stuff grows and creates more problems and harm down the line.
+I only mentioned procrastination as the avoidance strategy but whenever anxiety, guilt, shame or other difficult feelings came up, one may try to control how they feel by various coping strategies, like meditating, exercising, drinking, bingeing on any number of things, etc. None of these are implicitly bad – obviously some are constructive and life-enhancing but when used to avoid the unwanted stuff, the unwanted stuff grows and creates more problems and harm down the line.

 Getting present, connecting to her authentic self, feeling supported and safe, she was able to look at her thoughts and feelings, instead of from her thoughts and feelings.
 She also exercised the capacity to consider the project through different lenses, like her values and her desire to make a contribution.(These are all skills and tools covered in the Resilience Fundamentals.)